tidepool-org/data-analytics/projects/README.md

 # projects

-This directory contains the numerous projects used in Tidepool's internal data processing pipeline, exploratory analysis, and blog posts.
+This directory contains projects that use Tidepool's donor datasets, which include exploratory analysis, blog post analyses, and a Tidepool internal data pipeline for ELT.